kaan7305/email-organizer/README.md

-# 📧 Email Organizer
+# Email Organizer

 **Email Organizer** is an AI powered application that helps the way you manage your inbox by summarizing and categorizing your unread Gmail messages, and helping you in crafting replies.

-## ✨ Overview
+## Overview
 In today's fast-paced world, an overflowing email inbox can be a significant source of stress and lost productivity.
-- **Email Insight** leverages the power of cutting-edge Large Language Models (LLMs) to intelligently process your unread emails.
+- **Email Information** leverages the power of LLMs to process your unread emails.
-- **Get the Gist Instantly:** Receive concise, AI-generated summaries of lengthy emails, allowing you to grasp the core content at a glance.
+- **Get the Overview as quick as Possible:** Receive concise, AI-generated summaries of lengthy emails.
 - **Intelligent Prioritization:** Automatically classify emails into customizable categories like *Very Important*, *Important*, *Non-Important*, *Promotions*, and *Spam*, ensuring you focus on what truly matters.
-- **Effortless Replies:** Generate smart, context-aware reply drafts based on your specific instructions and personalized writing style, saving you valuable time.
+- **Effortless Replies:** Generate smart, context-aware according to the context you provide reply drafts based on your specific instructions and personalized writing style, saving you a lot of time.

 ---

-## 🖥️ User Interface
+## User Interface

 Here are screenshots showcasing the intuitive design and layout of the Email Organizer: